 Gross wrote that the overall effect of the bill on the long-range trust fund balance "will be positive."

 Social Security has long-term financial problems because, as more people retire and live longer, there will be relatively fewer workers paying into the system.
-In 1960, there were 4.9 workers paying Social Security taxes for each person getting benefits.
-Today, there are about 2.8 workers for each beneficiary, a ratio that will drop to 1.9 workers by 2035 under current law, according to projections by the Congressional Budget Office.

 The actuary’s letter suggests the immigration bill would slow this trend.
 Under the bill, there would be nearly 6.6 million more workers paying Social Security taxes in 2024, the actuary projects.
 That same year, there would be an additional 683,000 people getting benefits.
 That’s nearly 10 additional taxpayers for each new beneficiary.